ZAKRAOUI-MARWEN/Sobeam/ui-ngx/src/assets/help/en_US/notification/edge_connection.md

 ##### Examples

-Let's assume the notification about the connecting Edge into the SoBeam.
+Let's assume the notification about the connecting Edge into the ThingsBoard.
 The following template:

 ```text